 2020 DATES ARE NOW AVAILABLE Click here to see information on securing a team for 2020.
 Don't miss out!

 SEE HONDURAS VIDEOS!
 Two Honduras videos are posted on this page.
 The shorter one (Top Video - 4.5 minutes) is a good introduction to the ministry and can be used for general promotion.
-The longer version (Bottom Video - 11 minutes) give a more comprehensive look at a day of ministry in Honduras.
+The longer version (Bottom Video - 11 minutes) gives a more comprehensive look at a day of ministry in Honduras.
 Share these with your team members, and with other churches in your area!

 ABOUT OUR MINISTRY: North Carolina Baptists on Mission (NCBM) has been sending teams to Honduras since 1998.
 The purpose of our being in Honduras is to partner with Honduran congregations in proclaiming the gospel of Christ.
 All teams (including construction) are encouraged to participate in evangelistic outreach to the communities in which they work.
 This may include prayer walks, door-to-door visitation, VBS or Backyard Bible Clubs for the children, etc. Our area of focus is south of Tegucigalpa, in and around the Choluteca area, as there are many needs in that area.